Owners sell iconic Dr. Wilkinson's Hot Springs resort in Calistoga

-The owners of Dr. Wilkinson’s Hot Springs Resort in Calistoga have sold the operation to a hotel investment company it was announced Monday.
+The owners of Dr. Wilkinson’s Hot Springs Resort in Calistoga have sold the operation to a hotel investment company, said an April 8 news release

 The resort was sold to Chartres Lodging Group for an undisclosed amount.